-6.7.9 Center of Research Excellence in Petroleum Refining & Petrochemicals
+6.8.9 Center of Research Excellence in Petroleum Refining & Petrochemicals

-The Center Research Excellence in Petroleum Refining & Petrochemicals conducts patentable, technology developmental basic and applied research in petroleum refining, petrochemicals, catalysis, and polymer science and technology.
-These fields are essential constituents of the strategic and major areas of research concentration in Saudi Arabia.
+The Center of Research Excellence in Petroleum Refining & Petrochemicals conducts innovative basic and applied research in petroleum refining, petrochemicals, catalysis, and polymer science and technology.
+These fields are strategically important constituents of research in Saudi Arabia.

 The Center strives to achieve excellence in strategic research within its core themes: olefin, aromatic, and polyolefin catalysis.
-The Center conducts focused R&D in its areas of specialization to keep Saudi Arabia at the fore front of the relevant strategic catalysis field with innovation and collaboration at national and international level.
-The future research programs include: production of styrene, p-xylene and butadiene; crude oil to light olefins; olefins to alcohols; carbon deposition; hydrodesulfurization; and polyolefins.
+The Center conducts focused R&D in its areas of specialization to keep Saudi Arabia at the forefront of the field of catalysis with innovation and collaboration at national and international level.

-The Center strives to enhance international competitiveness of Saudi Arabian refining, petrochemicals, and polymer industries.
-Through the Center, KFUPM promote cooperation and efficiencies in research by strengthening domestic and international research linkages, and particularly by significantly increasing the current industrial affiliations.
+A goal of the Center is to enhance international competitiveness of the Saudi Arabian refining, petrochemicals, and polymer industries.
+Through the Center, KFUPM promotes cooperation in research by strengthening domestic and international research linkages, particularly by significantly increasing the current industrial affiliations.

-6.7.10 Center of Excellence in Nanotechnology
+6.8.10 Center of Research Excellence in Nanotechnology

-The Center of Excellence in Nanotechnology (CENT) was established with the aim to develop a Nanotechnology program to enable its scientists and faculty members to carry out world-class Nanoscience and Nanotechnology based research in areas of strategic importance for the Kingdom, and support the same through teaching at KFUPM.
+The Center of Research Excellence in Nanotechnology (CENT) was established with the aim of developing a nanotechnology program to enable its scientists and faculty members to conduct world-class research in nanoscience and nanotechnology in areas of strategic importance to the Kingdom, and support the same through the academic programs at KFUPM.